seancarverphd/bbanalysis/README.md

-# bbanalysis -- Code for creating a master MySQL database of freely available Baseball data, and analyzing that data.
+# bbanalysis -- Code for creating and analyzing a master MySQL database of freely available Baseball data.

+This repository came from a project started by Sean Carver and Jake Berberian to generate interesting insights into the game of Baseball, specifically rare and unprecedented occurrences in Major League play.
+We discovered through advancing the project, that our biggest contribution may be in making all of the freely available data easily accessible in one place --- or rather provide R scripts that do that for you on your own servers.
+We are including our own derived data sets.
+Creating these data sets can take days, but it is all automated.